Traditional Hair Combing Rituals

 When To Brush

 The evening is my personal anchor, when my kids are in bed and I have time to focus uninterrupted on me.
 Find the anchor that works for you.
-Each session is brief, only 3-5 minutes, yet daily devotion matters more than length.
-Legends whisper of “a hundred strokes at dusk,” but I just move freely, guided by rhythm rather than rule, flowing to where my scalp is calling me to go.
+Each session should be brief, only 3-5 minutes, as daily devotion matters more than length, and too much brushing can end up damaging how.
+Legends whisper of “a hundred strokes at dawn or dusk,” but I just move freely, guided by rhythm rather than rule, flowing to where my scalp is calling me to go.

 The Feeling